 Cornerbacks: Antonio Langham, Dee Milliner

 What better pairing than two consensus All-Americans and the greatest ball hawk in Crimson Tide history?
 Langham’s 19 career interceptions are still the school record.
 His 1993 season was his best, but he caused the school to forfeit most of that season for signing an agent while still in school.
 On the other side, Milliner came to Alabama as the top cornerback prospect in the nation, and he proved why, helping the team win back-to-back national titles in 2012 and 2013.

 Safeties: Minkah Fitzpatrick, Mark Barron

 Back-to-back All-American selections for Minkah Fitzpatrick are no surprise, just like his three interception game against Arkansas in 2016, which tied the school record.
 He’s taken his talents to the NFL and is already one of the league’s premier safeties after only a few games.
 Mark Barron is one of the most versatile defensive players to ever step foot in Tuscaloosa.
-The two-time All-American and three-time All-SEC performer is a homegrown Mobile, Alabama kid, who has become a dominant linebacker/safety combo for the Los Angeles Rams in the NFL.
+The two-time All-American and three-time All-SEC performer is a homegrown Mobile, Alabama kid, who has become a dominant linebacker/safety combo in the NFL.

 Think we missed somebody?
 Let us know who deserves a spot on this team!